wicked539/0-2x-engineer/readme.md

     * 80/20 time for experiments
     * demand validation of techinal propositions

+TODO:

-not invented here? dont repeat yourself?
+* not invented here? dont repeat yourself?

-how to hire the right ppl / build 0.2x organisation?
+* how to hire the right ppl / build 0.2x organisation?
+* research on 10x